-We continue to work hard to ensure the safety, happiness and success of all our pupils is central to all we do, through a commitment to high quality teaching and learning and achievement for all.
+We work relentlessly to ensure the safety, happiness and success of all our pupils is central to all we do, through a commitment to high quality teaching and learning and achievement for all.
 We welcome all parents and carers to find out more about us by either visiting our school website at www.pleckgate.com, becoming a member of our parent forum or visiting us at school.